dibyendumajumdar/dmr_c/README.md

 Process on Linux should be similar except for the CMake generator target.

-## Using dmr_C as a library

-The dmr_C is also a library and can be linked and used by application programs.
-As a library it is made up of several components:

-* Tokenizer - this converts the input stream into tokens
-* Preprocesser - this carries out C pre-processing
-* Parser - this parses the token stream and creates parse tree and symbols
-* Linearizer - this takes the parsed tree and symbols and generates SSA IR
-* Optimizer - this performs various optimizations on the SSA IR
-* LLVM backend - this takes the SSA IR output and converts this to LLVM IR

 ## Using dmr_C as a JIT

+dmr_C has two alternative backend JIT engines, LLVM and NanoJIT.
+The LLVM backend is better tested and has evolved from sparse-llvm tool that comes with Sparse.
+The NanoJIT backend is entirely new, has had little testing, and is also more limited in the features supported.

+### Using the LLVM backend

-dmr_C can be linked as a library.
-To use it as a JIT you only need to invoke following:
+To use it as a LLVM based JIT you only need to invoke following:

 ```C
 extern bool dmrC_llvmcompile(int argc, char **argv, LLVMModuleRef module,